 Apart from using comics in my scholarship, I have also been incorporating comics into my teaching in every course I have taught during the length of my PhD, including in classes like "Adaptations and Animations in Global Film" and in "Contemporary World Literature".
-In 2020, I got the opportunity to teach two exclusively comics classes: "Comics, Culture and Identity" and "The Politics of Cartooning."
-In summer 2021, I am teaching "Comics and Illness: An intro Graphic Medicine"
+Between 2020-summer 2021, I got the opportunity to teach three exclusively comics classes: "Comics, Culture and Identity" and "The Politics of Cartooning" and "Comics and Illness: An intro Graphic Medicine."

 In all of these classes I have used the same basic principles I do in my own work.
 One of the major assignments in these classes is a "Visual Annotation Project", inspired by Nick Sousanis's classes on comics--the resources of which, Nick generously shares with the world.
 The other is a "Make Your Own Comic" project that I have found students tend to have a lot of fun with.
-I am attaching some examples of the former category below (shared with permission from the students).
+Students also have the option of submitting a multimedia project in lieu of a self-drawn comic.
+I am attaching some examples along below (shared with permission from the students).

 Examples of Visual Annotations by students in my Comics and Culture Class: